RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181127_r1_37C_glycerol_O2_dilution/README.md

 reason: experiment not yet completed
 ---

-# 2018-11-26 37C Glucose O2 Dilution
+# 2018-11-27 37C Glycerol O2 Dilution

 ## Purpose
-This is  a low-ATC titration series and the flagship experiment in M9 + 0.5% glucose.
+This experiment was a biological replicate of a low-ATC induction series in M9 + 0.5% glycerol.

 ## Strain Information